What is Cape Dutch Architecture?

 Cape Dutch homesteads share some distinct features, such as:

-- Timber shutters and doors, often painted green.
+• Timber shutters and doors that are often painted green.

 The central gable is the most iconic feature of the style.
-The gable originally had the function of helping protect the thatch roofs; the gables became highly decorative over time.
+The gable originally had the function of helping protect the thatch roofs; they became highly decorative over time.

 Common types include: